bsspraveen005/Games/README.md

-# Snake-game
+# Games
-Developed a classic Snake Game using HTML, CSS, and JavaScript.
-Features intuitive controls, smooth animations, and a responsive design.
-Players guide the snake to eat food, grow longer, and avoid collisions.
-This project showcases skills in front-end development and creating interactive web applications.
+This repository features two classic games, Snake and Tic-Tac-Toe, built with HTML, CSS, and JavaScript.
+Snake challenges players to navigate and grow a snake, testing reflexes and strategy, while Tic-Tac-Toe offers an intuitive 2-player experience on a 3x3 grid.
+Both games are responsive, nostalgic, and perfect for learning interactive web development.